 Changing the Icons

 In case you downloaded the iLauncher, you can easily skip this step.
 For those of you that download ZenUI however, things won’t be so simple.
 First of all, tap anywhere on the home screen and hold.
-Afterwards, choose the option “Home Edit” and change the icon size to 130%.
+Afterward, choose the option “Home Edit” and change the icon size to 130%.

 If you don’t mind the default icons, you can stop there.
 However, for those of you that want something closer to the iPhone experience, keep reading.
 Fortunately, ZenUI offers a native icon pack and theme downloader, so choose that and download the icons that you like.
 An icon pack that somewhat resembles the simplicity of the iOS is called “Simple Color”.